 The answer depends on your income level, province, and the amount of the donation.
 Sometimes, there is a net benefit at low personal incomes to give personally.
 At higher incomes, the personal tax credits often do not offset the tax bill.
 In that case, it may be better to donate via your business instead – where the net tax bill is zero.

 Whether you have the cash personally, or in your corporation, doesn’t really matter.
 If it is optimal to give personally, you could pay yourself a bonus or salary.
 That would be an expense for the business and shift the tax from the business income to you personally.
-So, you should consider which route is most tax efficient.
+So, you should consider which route is most tax-efficient.
 To do that, you must understand how personal donations and corporate donations are taxed.

 Taxes & Credits for Personal Donations to Charity

 When you cash donate personally, you must pay the tax on the income.
 However, that is counterbalanced by tax credits.
 So, you could donate more knowing that you will be made whole at tax time as long as you have the cash flow to buffer that in the interim.
 Or you could give your planned amount and pocket the eventual tax reduction.
-Unfortunately, tax credits may not fully offset the tax cost depending on the donation size, your income, and province.
+Unfortunately, tax credits may not fully offset the tax cost depending on the donation size, your income, and your province.

-Tax credits are at a fixed rate that is applied against the taxes owing.
+Tax credits are at a fixed rate that is applied against the taxes owed.
 That rate is set at the lowest tax bracket for the first $200 donated.
 So, it is like that $200 donation was made from your lowest taxed income.
 For donations over $200, the 29% Federal tax rate is used for the credit.
 That is a bonus for those with an income below ~$165K.
 You could pay tax in the 20% bracket and get a 29% credit.
 Unfortunately, the other part of the tax you pay is provincial.
 Some provinces are generous, and others are stingy.

 Alberta is the most generous, with a credit higher than the top provincial tax rate.
 Manitoba, Saskatchewan, PEI, and Nova Scotia are also generous, applying the top rate to donations over $200.
 Quebec and BC are fair, allowing the top credit rate to be applied against income that was taxed at the top rate.
-Ontario, New Brunswick and Newfoundland are stingy with tax credits below their top tax rates.
+Ontario, New Brunswick, and Newfoundland are stingy with tax credits below their top tax rates.

 Donating appreciated stock or other securities.

 If you donate appreciated securities, then there is a larger benefit.
 You do not pay any tax on the capital gain plus you get the full tax credit to deduct against your regular income.
 This could be stocks, bonds, ETFs, or mutual funds that you donate “in kind” (without selling).
-More on that in the next section because if you do this through a corporation, it is even better!

 Charitable donation personal tax credit estimation calculator.